C00kie-/IoT-workshop-materials/notes/qemu-mips.md

 ## Configuration hints during the workshop

 - SSH port is 5555
+- :raised_hand: this note was tested on qemu 4.2.0

 ## Running extracted binaries from a firmware in qemu